10 Things to Do in Krakow in Summer

 Kazimierz| ©Paul Arps

-I have no doubt that during your stay in Krakow you will have spent some time visiting Kazimierz, the Jewish quarter of the city, as it is home to many places worth seeing.
-Precisely this neighborhood is home to one of the most renowned cultural events in the country: the Festival of Jewish Culture.
-If the dates coincide, you should not miss the events organized there.
+I have no doubt that during your stay in Kraków you’ve booked a tour of the Jewish quarter, Kazimierz.
+The Jewish quarter is home to numerous sights worth seeing.
+This very neighborhood is the venue for one of the country’s most renowned cultural events: the Jewish Culture Festival.
+If the dates align, you shouldn’t miss the events organized there.

-The festival is held every year for 10 days in late June or early July.
-Originally, in 1988, it was conceived as a series of events to remember the importance of the Hebrew community in the city, as well as a recognition of its historical and cultural contributions.
+The festival is held annually for 10 days in late June or early July.
+When it began in 1988, it was conceived as a series of events to commemorate the importance of the Jewish community in the city, as well as to recognize its historical and cultural contributions.

-Since that first edition, the festival has been consolidated and today attracts almost 30,000 people every year.
-Without a doubt, you will have plenty of activities to choose from: conferences, workshops, guided tours and concerts of traditional music that take place in various parts of the neighborhood.
+Since that first edition, the festival has grown in popularity and now attracts nearly 30,000 people each year.
+You’ll certainly have plenty of activities to choose from: lectures, workshops, guided tours, and traditional music concerts taking place at various locations throughout the neighborhood.
+Other activities held during the festival include film screenings, Jewish cooking classes, and book presentations.

 Book a tour of the Jewish Quarter